 Here are some tips and reasons to build and maintain a great poker image and reputation as an ethical poker player.

-Honor Deals Players often trade percentages or stake each other into tournaments or cash games with an agreement on what will be exchanged.
-Any time you do a deal with another player, be sure to honor it.
+Players often trade percentages or stake each other into tournaments or cash games with an agreement on what will be exchanged.
+Any time you do a deal with another player, be sure to honour it and stick to your poker ethics.
 Word travels fast so you should 100% keep to the deals you make, even if you later think it was a poor one.